Human Resources, Keys, E-mail, Voice mail, Parking, Campus Security, ID Cards

 The Academic Affairs office pays to rent regalia for faculty who don't have their own.
 This applies to both the opening day convocation in the fall and to commencement in the spring.
 You can order regalia online through the CSB/SJU Bookstore, https://www.csbsju.edu/Bookstore/Academic-Regalia.htm.
 Once you are on campus, you will get electronic reminders twice a year, from the Bookstore.
 If you prefer to own your own cap and gown, the Bookstore has a special program with Herff Jones, so just ask the contact person in the Bookstore for assistance.

 Where do I find information on the Common Curriculum requirements?

 The full explanation is on the Common Curriculum web page (check the A-Z index).
 A short versions of Common Curriculum requirements and the classes being offered that semester that meet them is in the Class Schedule booklet (around page 23).
-If you have more questions, check with your colleagues or call the Assistant Dean for the Common Curriculum (Ken Jones at 2720)
+If you have more questions, check with your colleagues.

 What should I know about the Honors Option and Individual Learning Projects (ILP's)?